 Alastair Lorimer's breathtaking Golden Duck in slow motion at Barnstaple in 2005 and Rob Dean's equally breathtaking departure from the crease at the same venue four years later (it is rumoured that some of the watching children are now out of therapy).
-Golding’s ability to self harm at any moment in time, Stomper leading the youth astray in the local Cambridge discos, trying to find Utrecht, fighting hypothermia in Thornham and Tom Picton-Turbervill ending a 34 year wait for a reverse swept 6 in 2019.
+Golding’s ability to self harm at any moment in time, Stomper leading the youth astray in the local Cambridge discos, trying to find Utrecht, fighting hypothermia in Thornham, playing in a hurricane at Fitzwilliam and Tom Picton-Turbervill ending a 34 year wait for a reverse swept 6 in 2019.
+That same year the club toured in France but subsequently it became the mystery tour and no record exists of what may or may not have happened!
 There is much more besides not shown in the statistics but all nevertheless strong contenders for lifetime achievement awards!

 The boys first to 100 appearances